nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 is performed with ``xrdsst service add-description``.
 Enabling of service descriptions is performed  with ``xrdsst service enable-description``.
 Adding access to services is performed  with ``xrdsst service add-access``.
 Service parameters are updated with ``xrdsst service update-parameters``.

-### 4.11 Internal TSL certificates management
+### 4.11 Internal TLS certificates management
-Internal TSL certificates can be downloaded with ``xrdsst cert download-internal-tsl``.
+Internal TLS certificates can be downloaded with ``xrdsst cert download-internal-tls``.

 ## 5 Failure recovery and interpretation of errors
 > "In failure, software reveals its structure" -- Kevlin Henney